751848178/ai-forge-studio/.clinerules/ai-platform-development.md

 ## Tech stack preferences
 - Use Next.js 15 with App Router for full-stack applications
 - Prefer React 19 with TypeScript for type safety
-- Use Prisma ORM with PostgreSQL for database operations
+- Use Prisma ORM with MySQL for database operations
 - Implement Ant Design for UI components with Tailwind CSS for styling
 - Use Zustand for lightweight state management
 - Integrate OpenAI API for AI capabilities